cloudwalk/stratus/CONTRIBUTING.md

 # 🤝 Contributing to Stratus 🚀

 First off, thank you 🙏 for considering contributing to Stratus!
-It's people like you that will make Stratus our next breakthrough!
+It's people like you that make Stratus our next breakthrough!

 ## 🤷 Where do I go from here?